addy-ai/langdrive/README.md

     - (more coming soon, or you can build yours - LangDrive is open source)

 - Fine tuning
-    > Fine tune open source LLMs easily by formating your data into input:output completion pairs
+    - Fine tune open source LLMs easily by formating your data into input:output completion pairs

 - Deployment
-    > Add your Hugging Face access token to deploy your model directly to hugging face hub after fine tuning
+    - Add your Hugging Face access token to deploy your model directly to hugging face hub after fine tuning
-    - Hugging Face

 - Inference
-    > Query our supported open source models
+    - Query our supported open source models

 - Data Utils
-    > LangDrive comes built-in with data utils for CRUD operations for the different data connectors
+    - LangDrive comes built-in with data utils for CRUD operations for the different data connectors

 - API
-    > Call our support open source models from a single API
+    - Call our support open source models from a single API
     - Completions API: https://api.langdrive.ai/v1/chat/completions
     - Fine tuning API: https://api.langdrive.ai/train
-    Read the [docs](https://docs.LangDrive.ai) for more.
+    - Read the [docs](https://docs.LangDrive.ai) for more.

 -----